+CONCLUSION

-27. And We do hereby for Us, Our Heirs and Successors grant and declare that these Our Letters or the enrolment or exemplification thereof shall be in all things good, firm, valid and effectual according to the true intent and meaning of the same and shall be taken, construed and adjudged in all Our Courts and elsewhere in the most favourable and beneficial sense and for the best advantage of the Society, any mis-recital, non-recital, omission, defect, imperfection, matter or thing whatsoever notwithstanding.
+8 And We do hereby for Us Our Heirs and Successors grant and declare that these Our Letters or the enrolment or exemplification thereof shall be in all things good firm valid and effectual according to the true intent and meaning of the same and shall be taken construed and adjudged in all Our Courts of law and elsewhere in the most favourable and beneficial sense and for the best advantage of the Society any mis-recital, non-recital, omission, defect, imperfection, matter, or thing whatsoever notwithstanding.

+IN WITNESS whereof We have caused these Our Letters to be made Patent.

+WITNESS Ourself at Westminster the [ ] day of [ ] in the [ ] year of Our Reign

+BY WARRANT UNDER THE QUEEN’S SIGN MANUAL